 The Medical College of Georgia educational experience is anchored by the main campus in Augusta as well as regional clinical campuses for third- and fourth-year students and a second four-year campus in Athens in partnership with the University of Georgia.
-The state’s medical school also offers clinical training in more than 200 sites across the state providing students experience in the full spectrum of medicine, from tertiary/quaternary care hospitals to small-town solo practices.
-MCG and its teaching hospitals provide postgraduate education to nearly 500 residents in 44 different programs.
+The state’s medical school also offers clinical training in more than 350 sites across the state providing students experience in the full spectrum of medicine, from tertiary/quaternary care hospitals to small-town solo practices.
+MCG and its teaching hospitals provide postgraduate education to more than 500 residents in 48 different programs.

 Our researchers and clinicians focus on illnesses that affect most of Georgia and America’s children and adults, including cardiovascular biology and disease, cancer, neurosciences and behavioral sciences, public and preventive health, regenerative and reparative medicine, personalized medicine and genomics.
-They also share their expertise with physicians and patients at about 80 clinics and hospitals statewide.
+Our clinical faculty also share their expertise with physicians and patients at about 80 clinics and hospitals statewide.

 Georgia Cancer Center opens $62.5 million research building expansion